camilogarciabotero/GeneFinder.jl/docs/src/api.md

 ## The Main ORF type

-The main type of the package is `ORF` which represents an Open Reading Frame.
+The main type of the package is `ORFI` which represents an Open Reading Frame Interval.
+It is a subtype of the `GenomicInterval` type from the `GenomicFeatures` package.

 ```@autodocs
 Modules = [GeneFinder]
 Pages = ["types.jl"]
 ```

-## Finding ORFs
+## Finding ORFIs

-The function `findorfs` is the main function of the package.
-It is generic method that can handle different gene finding methods.
+The function `findorfs` serves as a method interface as it is generic method that can handle different gene finding methods.

 ```@autodocs
 Modules = [GeneFinder]
 Pages = ["findorfs.jl"]
 ```

-## Finding ORFs using BioRegex and scoring
+## Finding ORFs using BioRegex

 ```@autodocs
 Modules = [GeneFinder]
-Pages = ["algorithms/naivefinder.jl"]
+Pages = ["algorithms/naivefinder.jl", "algorithms/naivecollector.jl"]
 ```

 ## Writing ORFs to files